-Anti-Müllerian hormone (AMH) testing has become increasingly popular due to AMH’s association with healthy egg reserves, but a single free AMH test in the back of a boutique van can’t provide you with a holistic picture of your fertility.
+Anti-Müllerian hormone (AMH) testing has become increasingly popular due to AMH’s association with healthy egg reserves, but a single free AMH test can’t provide you with a holistic picture of your fertility.

 In fact, a 2017 study by Dr. Anne Steiner, Medical Director of Duke University’s Fertility Center, found that AMH was not useful in assessing the “natural fertility” of 30–44 year-old women “without a history of infertility, who had been trying to conceive for three months of less.”
 It’s important to remember that the most critical factor in determining your fertility is your age, and abnormal AMH results can cause you unnecessary stress if you’re not ready to seriously consider reproduction.
 Accordingly, Dr. Pasquale Patrizio, Director of Yale’s Fertility Center, warns, “having inaccurate or incomplete information can be more damaging than having no information at all.”